Select a specific section to view, or browse through the questions below.

 Yes.
 Report all classified staff regardless of their assignment.
 However, do not report the classified staff employed in a regional occupational center/program (ROC/P), preschool, child care, or adult education center.

-How should I report classified staff who work half-time as paraprofessionals and half-time as office/clerical at one school?
+How should I report full time classified staff who work half-time as paraprofessionals and half-time as office/clerical at one school?

 How should I report the classified staff who serve at more than one school in our district?